Unified theory of magnetization temperature dependence in ferrimagnets: Unifying the spin-wave and mean-field approximations

-The goal of this section is to suggest the simplest model for unifying MFA with SWA in multi-sublattice collinear ferrimagnetics, such as YIG, while still accounting for the fundamental physics involved.
+The goal of this section is to suggest the simplest model for unifying MFA with SWA in multi-sublattice collinear ferrimagnets, such as YIG, while still accounting for the fundamental physics involved.

 In semi-qualitative analysis, we accepted the approximation Eq.\,\eqref{T-dep}, where $\omega_j(\bm k, T)$ is independent of $\overline{S}_{\rm a}^{z} $ and $\overline S_{\rm d}^{z}$ individually, being proportional to the total spin in the elementary cell $\overline{S}^{z}$.
 In this case, it is superfluous to analyze two equations for $\overline{S}_{\rm a}^{z} $ and $\overline S_{\rm d}^{z}$, and we only need to consider one equation for $\overline{S}^{z}$ (equal to $\Delta n\, S$ for $T=0$ with $\Delta n=4$ in YIG).
 Within this framework, and using Eqs.\,\eqref{S-T}, we propose the following revision of the original MFA Eqs.\,\eqref{4}: